-Interior The standard upholstery in the five-occupant interior has a slightly coarse woven feel said to be inspired by sportswear.
+Interior The standard upholstery in the five-occupant interior has a slightly coarse, woven feel said to be inspired by sportswear.
 Leather upholstery is available.
-The T5 comes with unique premium leather seating surfaces with embossed R-Design logos, aluminum sport pedals, a sport shift knob, R-Design inlays, a watch-dial instrument cluster and a sport steering wheel.
-Aluminum trim is now standard on both the 2.4i and T5, while Nordic Light Oak trim is optional.
+The T5 R-Design comes with unique premium leather seating surfaces.
+Aluminum trim is now standard on both the 2.4i and T5 R-Design, while Nordic Light Oak trim is optional.

 The rear seatbacks fold down separately, and the front passenger seat's backrest also folds flat.
-Passenger volume comes in at 92.7 cubic feet, larger than the A4 and Jetta SportWagen but slightly less space than the Impreza.
-Cargo space comes in at 27.4 cubic feet, but with the back bench down it increases to 62.6 cubic feet, larger than the A4 and Impreza but smaller than the Jetta.
+Passenger volume comes in at 93 cubic feet.
+Cargo space comes in at 12.8 cubic feet, but with the back bench down it increases to 44.2 cubic feet.

-Standard eight-speaker sound system with six-disc in-dash CD player
+Standard eight-speaker sound system with in-dash CD player

 Optional navigation system